eagle-io/docs/source/topics/account_settings/notifications/index.rst

 Email notifications are free and unlimited.

-Most account plans are bundled with a specific number of included monthly SMS.
+All account plans are bundled with a specific number of included monthly SMS.
 Additional SMS Packs can be purchased in quantities of 100 / month.

-Managed accounts can have SMS limits specified or you can choose to *Disable* SMS for these accounts.

 The *Send SMS via email* option will send SMS notifications for free to phone numbers in the USA using the recipients' service provider email to SMS transport where possible.
 This option is only visible on primary accounts and is automatically applied to all managed accounts.